-2. This Section does not apply to:

-(a) audio-visual services;

-(b) mining, manufacturing and processing (13) of nuclear materials;

-(c) production of or trade in arms, munitions and war material;

-(d) national maritime cabotage (14);

-(e) domestic and international air transport services, whether scheduled or non-scheduled, and services directly related to the exercise of traffic rights, other than:

-(i) aircraft repair and maintenance services during which an aircraft is withdrawn from service;

-- (ii) the selling and marketing of air transport services; - (iii) computer reservation system services (CRS), and

-(iv) ground handling services;

-(f) services supplied and activities performed in the exercise of governmental authority.
+- 2. This Section does not apply to: - (a) audio-visual services; - (b) mining, manufacturing and processing $(^{13})$ of nuclear materials; - (c) production of or trade in arms, munitions and war material; - (d) national maritime cabotage (); - (e) domestic and international air transport services, whether scheduled or non-scheduled, and services directly related to the exercise of traffic rights, other than: - (i) aircraft repair and maintenance services during which an aircraft is withdrawn from service; - (ii) the selling and marketing of air transport services; - (iii) computer reservation system (CRS) services; and - (iv) ground handling services; - and - (f) services supplied and activities performed in the exercise of governmental authority.

+(&lt;sup>12) For greater certainty, a subsidiary of a juridical person of a Party may also refer to a juridical person which is a subsidiary of another subsidiary of a juridical person of that Party.